Disney's Magical Quest: Outfits

 The Great Circus Mystery Starring Mickey & Minnie features four different outfits.

-Similar to the first game in the series, the default outfit allows Mickey and Minnie to grab certain objects, including some enemies, and spin them away.
+Similar to the first game in the series, the default outfit allows Mickey and Minnie to grab certain objects, including some enemies, and spin-throw them away.
 The first unlockable outfit, the sweeper outfit, allows Mickey and Minnie to suck up certain enemies with their vacuum cleaner.
 If an enemy is sucked up using the vacuum cleaner outfit, the enemy turns into a coin.
-Using the vacuum cleaner consumes battery power which can be refilled by collecting the extra battery item.
+Using the vacuum cleaner consumes battery power which can be refilled by collecting battery items.

-The second unlockable outfit, the safari suit, allows Mickey and Minnie to climb walls as well as swing from special circular blocks.
+The second unlockable outfit, the safari suit, allows Mickey and Minnie to climb walls, slide down from vines/ropes and swing from special circular blocks.
 The third and final unlockable outfit, the cowboy outfit, includes a hobby horse and a pop-gun.
 The hobby horse grants Mickey and Minnie a higher jump and the pop-gun allows Mickey and Minnie to damage enemies by firing corks at them.
 Firing a cork decreases the power meter which can be refilled by collecting cork gun items.
 Additionally, the hobby horse allows Mickey and Minnie to use the move Desperado Dash, which sends them flying through the air but drains the power meter slightly.

 Game Boy Advance remake

 The Great Circus Mystery Starring Mickey & Minnie was re-released in 2003 under the title Disney's Magical Quest 2 Starring Mickey & Minnie.
 The password feature in the original game was replaced with a save feature in the remake.
-No mini-games were added to this version, but the main adventure could be played by two players using the GBA link cable.
+No mini-games were added to this version, but the main adventure could be played by two players using the GBA link cable promo featured on the DVD Mickey, Donald, Goofy: The Three Musketeers Sneak Peeks.

 Reception

-The SNES, Genesis/Mega Drive and GBA version of The Great Circus Mystery Starring Mickey & Minnie received mixed to positive reviews.
+The Great Circus Mystery Starring Mickey & Minnie received mixed to positive reviews.
 As with the previous game in the series, the easy difficulty and length of the game were criticized while the colourful graphics, outfit system and music received mostly praise.
 The new co-operative gameplay feature was considered to be one of the game's greatest strengths.
 On the negative side, some critics noted that The Great Circus Mystery was very similar to the previous game.
 Much like the first game in the series, the game was mostly recommended for younger players.
 The GBA version was criticized for not pushing the system's limits and for not providing any new features beside link cable support.
 Since the SNES version was introduced closely to Mickey Mania, another SNES video game with Mickey Mouse in the title role, both games were compared to each other to a certain extent.

 On release, Famicom Tsūshin scored the game a 26 out of 40.
 Next Generation reviewed the Genesis version of the game, rating it two stars out of five, and stated that "compared to Sony Imagesoft's Mickey Mania, The Great Circus Mystery is just a great big disappointment".